lyon-fnal/centos-gm2-dev/README.md

 Note that the installation requires a large amount of downloads.
 Be sure to have a fast internet connection.

+If you have problems, see section 7 below.

 - Download and install VirtualBox from http://www.virtualbox.org/
 - Download and install Vagrant (flavor appropriate for your **host**) from https://www.vagrantup.com/downloads.html